lipu-tenpo/selo/README.md

 - Go to *File > Export as PDF* TODO.
 - PDF version 1.5 TODO.
 - bleed TODO.
+- only for the printable version:
+    - select Use Document Bleeds.
+    - check ‘crop marks’, set the offset to 2 mm.

 ## the greyscale version